xuefei-wang/agent-super-opt/README.md

 - AG2 (`pip install ag2`, version doesn't matter), open-source continuation of Autogen 0.2

 Note: While the latter two packages originated from the same codebase, they now follow different development paths.
 AG2 continues the original Autogen 0.2 design philosophy, while Autogen 0.4+ introduces a new API structure.
 For this project, we will use AG2.

+## Quickstart: running experiments
+Run `setup_experiment.sh` in the project root directory to start an experiment.
+This creates an output folder as specified in the shell script, and runs the agent pipeline to output to that folder